Dinarauz/Luxury-Brand-Perception-Performance-Analysis/README.md

 Financial context.
 The revenue trend line shows LVMH at €84.7B dwarfing Kering (€17.2B) and Richemont (€20.6B), but Kering's decline is steeper.
 The Richemont DTC shift chart shows DTC Boutiques growing while Wholesale shrinks.
 The Gucci table tells the cautionary tale — 91% DTC and still declining.

 **Page 5: Strategic Recommendations**
 The scatter chart is my signature visual.
 Sentiment (x-axis) vs. engagement (y-axis) with bubble size for volume creates four natural quadrants.
 Hublot sits alone in "Controversial" (top-left).
 Fendi sits in "At Risk" (bottom-left).
 TAG Heuer and Bulgari are "Loved but Quiet" (bottom-right).
 Rolex, Omega, and Cartier are "Strong & Visible" (top-right).
-The recommendations write themselves from this chart.

 ---